Boston Town F.C.: History

 Boston won their third Midland League title in 1980–81, and in 1982 became members of the Northern Counties East Football League when the Midland League merged with the Yorkshire League.
 The club were placed in the Premier Division of the new league, but after finishing bottom in 1986–87, dropped into the Supreme Division of the Central Midlands League.
 They won the Central Midlands League in 1988–89, and despite only finishing ninth in 1990–91, were accepted into the Premier Division of the United Counties League.
 In 1993–94 the club reached the semi-finals of the FA Vase, but lost 2–0 on aggregate to Taunton Town.
 In 1994 Boston were renamed Boston Town and won the United Counties League in their first season under the new name.
 They won the league for a second time in 2000–01 and went on to win the League Cup in 2003–04 and again in 2006–07.
 In 2008–09 Boston won the Lincolnshire Senior Trophy, beating Winterton Rangers in the final.
 When the Premier Division was split in 2021, the club were placed in the Premier Division North.

 Boston won the Lincolnshire Senior Trophy again in 2022–23, defeating Deeping Rangers 2–0 in the final.
 In 2024–25 they finished fourth in the Premier Division North, qualifying for the promotion play-offs.
 After beating Eastwood 2–1 in the semi-finals, they lost the final against Bourne Town 8–7 on penalties.
+The following season saw the club promoted as champions.